tomalec/articles/Starcounter/deprecated-non-namespaced-partials.md

 I believe, once you are aware of it, the change is not so problematic.

-For sure it will let us make Starcounter's Web Platform more lightweight, running faster and developed faster.
+For sure it will let us make Starcounter's Web Platform more lightweight, running faster and be developed faster.
 I hope it will also make your code more explicit and easier to handle.

 ### Additional resources